nt_helper

 mapping icon

 There is a somewhat hidden feature in the MIDI mapping editor, where if you scroll it to the bottom, you will see a MIDI Detector box.
 You can connect to any of the MIDI connections attached to your device, and it will monitor the MIDI CC messages, and automatically fill in the Channel and CC fields for you when it detects a sufficient number of incoming messages that are the same.
-This makes it quite a bit easier to perform MIDI mapping with nt_helper
+This makes it quite a bit easier to perform MIDI mapping with nt_helper.

 Once you are done editing a mapping, hit the save button to send that mapping to the Disting NT.